RuolinZheng08/RuolinZheng08.github.io/_resume/4-hobbies.md

   - title: Art, Sports, Games, Music, Fun ;)
     items:
       - name: Digital Art
         description: "I started doodling earlier than I could remember and took some drawing classes at 8.
 I've been drawing with my tablet & iPad for 4 years now.
-I've created art merchandise for my high school's Anime Club fund-raising expo and some Visual Novel projects.
+I've created art merchandise for my high school's Anime Club fund-raising expo and some Visual Novel projects."
       - name: Recreational Sports
         description: "I enjoy a wide range of recreational sports: swimming, cycling, hiking, jogging... you name it!
 Between the age of 8 and 11, I trained for 4 hours every weekend with a professional swimming team."
       - name: Game Development